Transport · Airports · YTY

 About this airport

 Yangzhou Taizhou Airport is a shared facility serving both Yangzhou and Taizhou, two Jiangsu cities positioned between the Yangtze River and the old Grand Canal corridor.
-Yangzhou is the historically and culturally more significant of the two for international visitors.
+Yangzhou is the historically and culturally more significant of the two for most international visitors.

 Terminals